 - The table will move into the magnet, and you must remain still as the exam proceeds.

 - You will hear various noises as the MRI does its job, ranging from buzzing to loud knocking sounds.

 - Several sets of images will be taken from different angles.

-- The technologist will inform you of the progress of the exam and you will be able to contact and speak with the technologist at any time.
+- The technologist will inform you of the exam’s progress, and you can contact and speak with the technologist at any time.